Dmitry Pozharsky: After the war

 Pozharsky and Trubetskoy presided over the Muscovite government for half a year, until a new tsar was elected by the Zemsky Sobor, whereupon Pozharsky was made a boyar and Trubetskoy was honoured even more highly.
 The Time of Troubles was now over, but minor risings couldn't be subdued for an extended period of time.
 In 1615, Pozharsky operated against the Lisowczycy and three years later he fell upon the forces of Vladislaus IV, yet the conservative system of mestnichestvo precluded him from taking supreme command in any of these engagements.
 He governed Novgorod in 1628–30 and fortified Moscow against an expected attack of the Crimean Tatars in 1637.
 Pozharsky's last taste of battle came during the ill-fated Smolensk campaign, when he was relegated to secondary roles.

 As soon as peace had been restored, Pozharsky was given some enviable posts in the Muscovite administration.
 Among other positions, he managed the Prikaz (Order) of Transport in 1619, the Prikaz (Order) of Police in 1621–28 and the Prikaz (Order) of Moscow Judges in 1637–37 and 1640–42.
 He was summoned by the tsar to confer with the English ambassadors in 1617 and with the Polish ones in 1635.
 In recognition of his services, he was granted extensive estates around Moscow, where he commissioned several churches, interpreted in retrospect as monuments to his own victory against the Lithuanians and Poles during a dire crisis in the history of Russian statehood.
 One such tent-like church survives in his suburban estate of Medvedkovo.
 Another was the Kazan Cathedral in Moscow, adjoining Red Square from north-east, a direction whence Pozharsky's army arrived to salvage the Muscovites in 1612.

+Shortly before his death, he drew up his last will and testament, in which he cited income derived from the sale of alcohol (kabaks), kept separate, as an act of piety, from those portions of his property that were bequeathed to churches.
+He also owned a large number of horses, carefully listed in the will, suggesting that he was a keen connoisseur of horses.
+Prince Pozharsky married twice and had three sons; his princely line became extinct with the death of his grandson in 1685.
+His granddaughter was married to Prince Yuri Dolgorukov, the most famous Russian commander of the time.